ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d2 - a - Functions Advanced.md

 - Simplifying arrow functions:
-  - `only one paramenter -> we can remove the parenthesys`
+  - `only one parameter -> we can remove the parenthesis`
   - `only one line -> we can remove the curly braces & the return (return is implicit)`